samdobson28/pyroomacoustics-simulations/README.md

    **Configuration:**

-   - Config files such as `config11.json` and `config12.json` use this mode.
+   - Config files `config12.json` through `config15.json` use this mode.
    - In these config files, the `"room"` section should set `"dimensions"` and `"rt60"` to `null` and specify the `"ir_file"` path (e.g., `"ir/RVB2014_type2_rir_simroom1_near_angla.wav"`).
    - The simulation will load the precomputed IR and convolve it with the speech (and noise) signals.